NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

       # Deploy the functions
       func azure functionapp publish ${APP_NAME:-nrfassettracker}API --typescript

-   If the command gives an error, you can find the detailed log message using the following command:
+   If the command gives an error, you can find the detailed log message using the printed tracking ID and the following command:

    .. parsed-literal::
       :class: highlight

-      az monitor activity-log list --correlation-id "*tracking id*" \
+      az monitor activity-log list --correlation-id "*tracking ID*" \\
          | jq '.[].properties.statusMessage | fromjson'

    It can take a few minutes for the detailed log message to be populated.

+   If the error message does not include a tracking ID navigate to the resource group in the Azure portal and review the deployments.
+   There should be a failed deployment called ``initial-setup``.
+   Examine its error details.